Visionland (album)

 Visionland is the debut studio album by American rapper YBN Nahmir.
-The album was released on March 26, 2021, through Atlantic Records and featured guest appearances from 21 Savage, Ty Dolla Sign, G Herbo, G-Eazy, Offset, E-40, Too Short, FatBoy SSE, and DaBoii.
-The album failed to chart in any territory and reportedly sold 4,000 copies in its first week of release in the United States.
+The album was released on March 26, 2021, by Atlantic Records and Art@War, and features guest appearances from 21 Savage, Ty Dolla Sign, G Herbo, G-Eazy, Offset, E-40, Too Short, FatBoy SSE, and DaBoii.
+The album was critically panned and failed to chart in any territory and reportedly sold 4,000 copies in its first week of release in the United States.

+Release and promotion

+On September 1, 2020, YBN Nahmir announced the album's title, announcing that it would be released on his 21st birthday, December 18, 2020.
+It was delayed for unknown reasons, but he then announced its cover art and release date along with the pre-order.

+Singles

+YBN Nahmir released "Opp Stoppa" as the lead single from the album on June 10, 2019.
+It was followed up nine months later with the second single, "2 Seater", featuring fellow American rappers G-Eazy and Offset, on March 19, 2020.
+Eight months later, "Wake Up" was released as its third single on November 20, 2020.
+Nahmir then released the remix of "Opp Stoppa", which features fellow American rapper 21 Savage, on January 22, 2021.
+The final single, "Fast Car (Stain)", was released on March 12, 2021.

 Critical reception

 Dylan Green of Pitchfork gave Visionland a rating of 5.3 out of 10, saying that "[Nahmir]'s missing the punchy enthusiasm of Flo Milli, the melodic sharpness of NoCap, or the vivid stoicism of OMB Peezy and brings little else to the table".
 He gave positive comments about the album's first track, calling it "one of Nahmir's best".

-Fan reception

-When the album was released, fans immediately began to criticize the project for its poor quality, and questionable lyrical content, most notably in the song "Soul Train", which as of October 30, 2021 has 405 thousand dislikes compared to 55 thousand likes on its YouTube lyric video.
-The song became a meme on TikTok and Twitter due to the overwhelmingly negative reception.